Michael Zhao

 I'm an assistant professor in the philosophy department at Notre Dame.

-I work mainly in ethics, though I have interests in ancient Chinese philosophy, social and political philosophy, and formal philosophy as well.
+I work mainly in ethics, though I have interests in ancient Chinese philosophy, social and political philosophy, and decision theory as well.
 Much of my work concerns the nature of the moral emotions, the normative significance of moral anti-realism, and meaning in life.

 I received my PhD from NYU in 2018, and was an undergraduate in philosophy at Princeton.